Why Implement a Predictive Maintenance Strategy?

 5. Measure results & deliver continuous improvement of your PdM program for short and long-term value.

-Summary of Predictive Maintenance PdM
+Summary of Predictive Maintenance Analytics

 • The discrete manufacturing industry is now migrating from reactive and scheduled Preventive Maintenance to Predictive Maintenance.